RTXteam/RTX-KG2/README.md

 tested since in our setup, we nearly always perform the KG2 build and Neo4j hosting on separate AWS instances.

+# For Developers

+This section has some guidelines for developers

+## Coding standards

+- For python, only python3 is allowed and please follow PEP8 formatting standards.
+- Hard tabs are not permitted in source files such as python or bash (use spaces instead).

 # Credits

 Thank you to the many people who have contributed to the development of RTX KG2: